FurkanSasmaz/LC-Waikiki-React.js/Week3/README.txt

-In this project, HTML-CSS-JavaScript is used.
-A unique page was created using Bootstrap framework of CSS.
+In this project, HTML-BOOTSTRAP-JavaScript is used.
+A unique page was created using Bootstrap.